Neurobiochemistry II: Growth Hormone and Prolactin

 Tissue Specific Distribution of GH Receptor:

-The IGF-I receptor is a tyrosine kinase and is in the same subfamily with the insulin receptor.
+The IGF-I receptor is a tyrosine kinase receptor and is in the same subfamily with the insulin receptor.

 The two receptors mediate similar biological responses, i.e. glucose modulation, A.A. transport and glycogen synthesis.